Skip to main content

 High-Intermediate to advanced English language listening and speaking skills on academic, professional, and socio-cultural topics.
 Focus on the development of accuracy, fluency, and spontaneity to allow for constructive interactions.

-Prerequisites: Appropriate ESL placement score or permission of Instructor.
+Prerequisites: A grade of C or better in ESL102, or appropriate ESL placement score, or permission of Instructor.

 Section Location Delivery Dates Days Times Availability